raydiak/Math-Symbolic/README.md

 To minimize exposure to the internal chaos and to provide a starting point for thinking about what functionality needs to exist in a more formal future API, a minimal temporary public interface is implemented as a small collection of simple methods in the main Math::Symbolic class.
+Note that where the actual signatures differ from what is documented here, the undocumented differences are considered "private", and may not do what is expected.

 #### .new(Str:D $expression)